nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

 ]

 /*
-    Create a sküpe function to process each tree.
+    Create a skope function to process each tree.

     Lexscopistanian food processors can produce 1 bushel of a crop for every 22 plants
 */
-const cropStaakSkupe = function (rawCrops) {
+const cropStackSkupe = function (rawCrops) {
     /*
         Use the array map() method to build up a new array populated with processed crops.
 Remember that the map